 Today’s cyber criminals are using increasingly sophisticated tactics to access ePHI from healthcare organizations.
-Malicious actors obtained over 29 million healthcare records in 2020, and breaches in the healthcare industry have doubled since 2014.
+Malicious actors obtained the private health records of more than 6 million individuals in October of 2022 alone from 71 reported breaches, according to the HIPAA Journal.

 When facing these advanced types of threats and increased rates of malicious acts, healthcare organizations need to deploy strategies that incorporate a multi-faceted approach to threat monitoring.
 Security information and event management (“SIEM“), Endpoint detection and response (“EDR”)/ Managed detection and response (“MDR”) are effective threat monitoring and response tactics.
 Here is why your organization needs both: